virteal/l8/README.md

     .generator( body )  -- queue a step that spwan a paused subtask

     -- step walking
-    .next( block )      -- walk a step on its path, at most once per step .walk               -- idem but params of block become results of step .continue           -- stop executing current task, reschedule it instead .break              -- "break" for loop steps
+    .proceed( block )   -- walk a step on its path, at most once per step .walk               -- idem but params of block become results of step .continue           -- stop executing current task, reschedule it instead .break              -- "break" for loop steps